Siphon880gh/markdown-to-html-wrapper/_Biz - Scrum.md

 ![](https://i.imgur.com/Z2loE3d.jpg)

-When we first envision the product (read page's paragraph):
+For when we first envision the product - Read page's paragraph:

 ![](https://i.imgur.com/cLpe7Ok.jpg)

 #### Daily Scrum
-You have daily SCRUM meetings to see what process is working, what features are taking longer than expected, and who needs help.
+Have daily SCRUM meetings to see what process is working, what features are taking longer than expected, and who needs help.

-When some feature is very behind, you can have multiple people work on it to clear it off before resuming their own tasks.
+When a feature is very behind, you can have multiple people work on it to clear it off before resuming their own tasks.
 Daily meetings make this possible.
 Consider breadth vs depth:

 #### Swarm and concurrent tasks